About Laurie Ruettimann

 Even if it's you know, software as a service, it never really changes to meet the needs of a customer.
 And so I think that one and two-way communication is really super important.
 But I also think that technology is limited and as long as we employ humans and we still employ, humans, we’re not a robotic workforce, at this point.

 We need human-focused policies and programs that recognize that employees, individuals are worth more than their labor.
-Humanity means something in their potential.
+Workforce humanity means something in their potential.

 Their future ideas are immeasurable.
 We cannot anticipate the brilliant idea that is going to come from someone who's a delivery driver or a brilliant idea from someone who's working on a line in a factory.
 As much as we think we can really anticipate this, we cannot.
 And so we need to leave space for human potential.
 And we do that by not necessarily relying on technology 24*7.